-In evaluating FPL proposals, the department chair and the Executive Committee will use criteria consist with those described in the Arts & Humanities Research Handbook (listed below).
+In evaluating FPL proposals, the department chair and the Faculty & Staff Advisory Committee will use criteria consist with those described below.
 These place the greatest weight on the merits of the proposal in light of the faculty member's plans for advancing his or her research/creative activity and the advancement of the academic mission of the Department.
 Although there are many advantages to spending the FPL at another university or some other appropriate institution, such an appointment is not essential if the plan for the leave is meritorious in its own right.
 Faculty who apply for an FPL will therefore need to explain clearly why an extended period of time is necessary for the advancement of their scholarship and what outcomes they expect to accomplish during that time.